 Hainanese Chicken Rice and Wantan Mee

 Hainanese Chicken Rice, a Chinese dish where the aromatic butter rice is served together with steamed or roasted chicken.
 The spicy chili and ginger sauce is a must to compliment the chicken rice.
-Some of the favourite chicken rice spots are Tim Kee chicken rice shop at Bandar Baru Sri Petaling, Loke Yun Ampang Chicken Rice Restaurant in Pekan Ampang and Nam Heung Restaurant in Mid Valley Megamall.
+Some of the favorite chicken rice spots are Tim Kee chicken rice shop at Bandar Baru Sri Petaling, Loke Yun Ampang Chicken Rice Restaurant in Pekan Ampang and Nam Heung Restaurant in Mid Valley Megamall.
 Besides, Wantan Mee is another well-known local cuisine.
 Basically it is a soup or gravy based noodle served with prawn or pork dumplings and thin slices of roast pork or minced chicken.
 Visitors may also try the Koon Kee Wan Tan Mee at Jalan Hang Lekir or Hung Kee Wantan Mee at Jalan Loke Yew.

 Roti Canai and Tandoori Chicken

 Roti Canai is a pancake like cuisine prepared by the Indians here.
 A very common food, you can find it easily anywhere.
 It is delicious and very affordable.
-It is round shape dough stretched and fried on a griddle then to eat with Dhall or meat curry that served together.
+It is round shape dough stretched and fried on a griddle then to eat with Dhall or meat Curry that served together.
 Visitors can taste it whenever you walk into any of the Mamak stalls here.
 Some of the famous places are Steven’s Corner at OUG Jalan Klang Lama, Devi’s Corner at Bangsar Baru and Restoran Mosin at Taman Tun Dr. Ismail.
 On the other hand, Tandoori Chicken are found in the same restaurants mentioned here too.
 The chicken are marinated with tandoori masala, red chili powder and other spices and then cooked in an earthen oven.
 It is a little bit spicy and best eat when dip in mint sauce.